 Purina® Pro Plan® has 30 unique dry formulas across four distinct nutritional platforms to meet the specific nutritional needs of your puppy.

-If you’re going to switch from the food the breeder has been giving him, you can ask her or your veterinarian for advice on the best puppy food for his age and specific breed.
+If you’re going to switch from the food the breeder has been giving them, you can ask them or your veterinarian for advice on the best puppy food for their age and specific breed.

 Sponsored by Purina® Pro Plan®.